-With the exception of Seacare, Comcare disputes generally took more time to resolve than disputes in other jurisdictions.
+Comcare disputes generally took more time to resolve than disputes in other jurisdictions.
 As Comcare disputes are referred to an external and independent body (Administrative Appeals Tribunal), it has minimal control over the associated time frames for dispute resolution.
 Disputes tend to be quite complex and require a long time to resolve.
-In line with this, Comcare recorded the second lowest proportion of disputes resolved for each of the four time periods in 2016-17.
-In addition, these proportions have improved over the four years to 2016-17 for one month and three month time periods.
+In line with this, Comcare recorded the second lowest proportion of disputes resolved for each of the four time periods in 2017-18.
+However, these proportions have improved over the four years to 2017-18 for one month time period (up 17 per cent).

-While Seacare recorded a substantial increase in the proportion of disputes resolved within one month (up 147 per cent), it recorded decreases in the proportions of disputes resolved within three (down 4 per cent), six (down 8 per cent) and nine months (down 28 per cent).
+Seacare recorded substantial decreases in the proportions of disputes resolved within one (down 72 per cent), three (down 31 per cent), six (down 39 per cent) and nine months (down 49 per cent).
 The time it takes to resolve applications in the seafarers' jurisdiction is influenced by many factors, particularly the time needed by parties to obtain further evidence such as expert medical evidence as well as any delays associated with ensuring all related claims are before the Administrative Appeals Tribunal.
 The nature and complexity of the decisions under review will affect the time within which any agreed resolution can be reached or the applications can be progressed to hearing and determination.
 The number of applications made to the Administrative Appeals Tribunal is relatively small.
 Small changes in the number of cases finalised at particular times can result in relatively large percentage changes in the resolution rates within the specified time frames.